luciangutu/ps3_ac/README.md

 # ps3_ac
-This script is searching for "Autorizatii de construire" from Primaria sector 3 website Gets all the PDF files from the current year.
+This script is searching for "Autorizatii de construire" from Primaria sector 3 website.

+Looks through all the PDF files from the current year for the ACs.

 Example:
 ```